maikszusevics/IT-Security-Support-Bootcamp/Service Desk and Troubleshooting/Troubleshooting Methodology.md

 - Automated monitoring tools might flag errors or anomalies.
 - Symptoms might be obvious or subtle.

-> This is the initial trigger — something is not right.

 ---

 ### 2. **Identify the Problem**